Setting up a private Kubernetes cluster with k0sctl

 Installation

-Install k0sctl and kubectl on your laptop (e.g. MacOS) with SSH access to the nodes:
+Install k0sctlarrow-up-right and kubectlarrow-up-right on your laptop (e.g. MacOS) with SSH access to the nodes:

 brew install k0sproject/tap/k0sctl